Otukpo: Climate

 Otukpo has a tropical savanna climate.
 It is warm every month with both a wet and dry season.
-The average annual temperature for Otukpo is 64° degrees and there is about 244 inch of rain in a year.
+The average annual temperature for Otukpo is 64° degrees and there is about 244 inches of rain a year.
 It is dry for 169 days a year with an average humidity of 61% and an UV-index of 7.
 The climate is tropical in Otukpo.
 The average annual temperature in Otukpo is 27.2 °C. In the month of August, the average temperature is 25.5 °C. It is the lowest average temperature of the whole year.

 Religion

 The people of Otukpo are predominantly Christians.
 Christianity came into the town during the colonial era.
 The Roman Catholic church is the pioneer church in the land and is popularly referred to as Church 'ufada' (the Reverend Father's church).
 The Methodist church is also popular in the area.
 Of late, there has been proliferation of Pentecostal churches in Otukpo.
 There is also the presence of traditional worship (Alekwu) in Otukpo.
 Although traditional worship is gradually going extinct, the Alekwu (ancestral) Onyonkpo and Achukwu deities are held sacred in many villages of Otukpo.
 There is also the practice of Islam by the indigenous people of Otukpo.
 The Abu family in Otukpo town are the first indigenous Idoma people in Otukpo that embraced and practised Islam.
 Other Idoma indigenes that practised Islam in Otukpo are the Sule Ujor family, Sule Audu and the Samsudeen Amali family.
 Also, the family of professor samsudeen Amali of Upu village are of the Islamic faith.